 Presently, many educational institutions are faced with a shortage of important resources that are meant to enhance the academic experience and performance of their students.
 These resources include forms of services and aid such as tutoring, scholarship aid, or specialized learning opportunities that often have limited availability due to restrictive budgets.
 These limitations on resources are also met with the challenge of ensuring that the proper aid is allocated to those students that would benefit from it the most, and that these students are identified as early as possible.
 For instance, students who are excelling academically or are expected to continue excelling may be targeted early on for opportunities to further their academic development, such as special programs, college application assistance, or scholarship money.
 Conversely, students who are struggling can be more easily identified so that the necessary intervention may occur before they slip through the cracks, and work can be done to ensure that specific risk factors they may possess can be adjusted.

 For this study, the most significant features with respect to each student’s academic success were selected through the use of manual data mining techniques to determine which features contributed the most to the variance present in the dataset.
 In addition, principal component analysis (PCA) was used as a feature reduction method with the aim of enhancing the performance of the classification process through the removal of redundant or highly correlated features.
-The performance of both Support Vector Machine (SVM) and Artificial Neural Network (ANN) models was evaluated based on their ability to accurately differentiate between binary and multi-class labels pertaining to student academic success.
+The performance of Support Vector Machine (SVM) models was evaluated based on their ability to accurately differentiate between binary and multi-class labels pertaining to student academic success.
 SVMs were chosen due to their ability to manage high-dimensional features spaces and for their resistance to overfitting.
-The performance of the classifiers were evaluated through the use of ROC curves and by observing the overall percentage of correctly classified instances.
+The performance of the classifiers were evaluated through the use of ROC curves, confusion matrices, and by observing the overall percentage of correctly classified instances.

 The dataset used in this application is entitled “Student Performance Data Set” and is available through the University of California-Irvine Machine Learning Repository.
 The data set captures the academic performance of 1044 student “samples” in three parts: 1st Term Grades, 2nd Term Grades, and Final Grades.
 These grades were collected from both math and Portuguese classes over the course of an academic year.
 A feature set consisting of a variety of 30 socio-economic, demographic, and habitual traits was collected for each student in addition to their grades.